szepeviktor/composer-managed-wordpress/README.md

 - `repositories.package` with current ZIP file from wordpress.org
 - `roots/wordpress`

-Pacakages provided by Roots point to wordpress.org ZIP files and git repositories.
+Packages provided by Roots point to wordpress.org ZIP files and git repositories.